1. Please provide your ESG-related policies.

 - Initiative Climat International (iCI)

 3.c.
 Indicate any other international standards, industry guidelines, reporting frameworks, or initiatives that guide your responsible investing practices.

 4. Please describe how ESG oversight and integration responsibilities are structured at your firm, including the process for escalation of key ESG issues.
 How do you obtain ESG information/data (e.g. public information, third party research, reports and statements from the company, direct engagement with the company)?

-The ESG Committee meets regularly to discuss the progress of existing initiatives and any new ESG related initiatives that could be implemented within the firm.
+The ESG Committee meets quarterly to discuss the progress of existing initiatives and any new ESG-related initiatives that could be implemented within the firm.